21 Restaurant Email Marketing Strategies and Examples for 2023

 A study by Adestra revealed that emails displayed incorrectly on mobile are likely to be deleted within three seconds.

 Finally, makes sure that you are using the best images you have.
-An image in an email has shown to be one of the primary attention-grabbing elements.
+An image in an email has been shown to be one of the primary attention-grabbing elements.

 Optimize Email Images